Donald Priestley: Personal life

 Priestley worked as a commercial representative and wheat buyer for his mother's family firm, William Rice and Company, corn millers and seed merchants at Abbey Mills, Tewkesbury.
-Stanley worked as a clerk at the company but he left Tewkesbury in 1912 to follow Joseph to the University of Leeds where he became a member of the Officers' Training Corps.
+Stanley worked as a clerk at the company but he left Tewkesbury in 1912 to follow Joseph to the University of Leeds where he became a member of the University Officers' Training Corps.
 On 22 May 1912, Priestley married Edith Louie Boughton in the Wesleyan chapel at Coombe Hill, Leigh, Gloucestershire.
 Stanley was best man, Doris was bridesmaid, and the honeymoon was spent in Bournemouth.
-Edith had been a music teacher and an organist at StJohn the Baptist's church, Tredington, Stoke Orchard, and they had met through their shared interest in the Wesleyan Church and the Men's Own Brotherhood.
+Edith had been a music teacher and an organist at St John the Baptist's Church, Tredington, and they had met through their shared interest in the Wesleyan Church and the Men's Own Brotherhood.
 After their marriage, they lived at Springfield, Barton Road, Tewkesbury.

 Edith was the only daughter of Walter Thomas Boughton and Jane, née Cullis.
 Her mother was the daughter of Frederick Cullis, a builder in Gloucester, and the aunt of Winifred Cullis, professor of physiology at the University of London in 1919, and Cuthbert Edmund Cullis, then Hardinge professor of mathematics at the University of Calcutta.
 Her father was an outfitter at 84 Barton Street, Tewkesbury, and a former mayor of the town.
 During World War I, Edith played pianoforte at concerts organised to entertain wounded soldiers at the Voluntary Aid Detachment hospital at Mitton Manor, Gloucestershire.
 She had also volunteered at a number of YMCA huts that included Tewkesbury (her father was president of the YMCA at Tewkesbury), Park Royal camp in Harlesden, West London, and Woodcote Park near Epsom, Surrey, where there was a convalescent camp for Canadian soldiers.